-Papaya seeds should only be given to your parrot once the papaya is at the peak of ripeness.
-Green papaya contains a higher number of salicylates, which is a blood-thinning agent.
+Papaya seeds should only be given to a parrot once the papaya is at the peak of ripeness because green papaya contains a higher number of salicylates, a blood-thinning agent.

 Can Parrots Eat Chia Seeds?

-Their poly-unsaturated fats, fiber, and anti-inflammatory properties mean that they can reduce blood pressure (hypertension) and benefit heart health.
+Their polyunsaturated fats, fiber, and anti-inflammatory properties can reduce blood pressure (hypertension) and benefit heart health.

-- Omega-3 fatty acids
+- Omega-3 fatty acids.

-- Folic acid
+- Folic acid.

 Can Parrots Eat Sunflower Seeds?

 Sunflower seeds are high in fat, making parrots feel full.
-This means that they will prioritize eating sunflower seeds to feel satiated, which can lead to malnutrition.
+This means they’ll prioritize eating sunflower seeds to feel satiated, which can lead to malnutrition.

-- Fertility issues
+- Fertility issues.

-- Blood clotting
+- Blood clotting.

-- Poor vitamin E levels
+- Low vitamin E levels.

-- Fatty liver disease
+- Fatty liver disease.